This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Soil Preparation

-- Conduct soil testing to determine pH levels (aim for 6.0-7.0)
+- Conduct soil testing to identify pH and nutrient deficiencies

-- Incorporate compost to improve soil health
+- Mix in organic amendments like compost to boost soil health

-- Allow amended soil to settle before planting
+- Allow amended soil to settle before planting for peak stability

 Planting Location